inetsys/utilitario/README.markdown

 ```
-If you like that table, you can do it yourself using: [cli-table](https://github.com/LearnBoost/cli-table) :)
+If you like that table, you can do it yourself using: [LearnBoost/cli-table](https://github.com/LearnBoost/cli-table) :)

 ## cast

 Force input to be valid is ok.
-But force input to be a type is even better.
+Force to be valid and a type is even better.
 Like always the following table show the behavior of cast functions given any input. *null* is used as "cannot be casted" output.

 ```